Project Overview (Fall 2020)

 Revise & Reflect

 For implementation and revision, we will look at the implementation of your agent as well as your patterns of revision.
-We expect you to run your code on the server relatively often: this is how we will judge your revision process.
+We expect you to run your code on Gradescope relatively often: this is how we will judge your revision process.
 This area is more subjective, but generally, you will receive credit as long as (a) your agent reaches perfect performance on Basic and Test problems, (b) your agent gets better over a series of a few submissions, even if it never reaches perfection, or (c) you keep trying and making non-trivial revisions, even if your agent’s performance is not getting better.
 In other words, you’ll receive credit for a successful agent or continued attempts to build a successful agent.